How to track business expenses: a complete guide for 2026

 Common expense tracking mistakes to avoid

-- Skipping bank reconciling: Failing to compare records against statements lets errors slip through
+- Skipping bank reconciliation: Failing to compare records against statements lets errors slip through.

 Build habits that prevent these mistakes from the start, and you'll save time and money later.